 If you’re still looking for a name for your business, read Branding 101: 7 Business Name Traps to Avoid.

 Here’s my story

-The original Big Brand System tagline was “Grow your business with great design.”
+Big Brand System was founded in 2010.
+The original tagline was “Grow your business with great design.”
 After a year or so, I realized I wanted my tagline to reflect that I talk about marketing and design both, so I expanded it to its current version, “Grow your business with great design and marketing.”

 I’m seriously considering coining a new word that combines marketing and design to communicate how important it is to have both working together.
 Marketdesign?
 Designketing?
 Hmm … 😀